 In order to earn a point, the sentence has to have a capital letter, spacing, correct spelling and a period at the end.

-Once they’ve completed their sentence, they don’t say anything.
+Once students complete their sentence, they don’t say anything.
 They just hold up their white board.

 I look at it.

-If there is one mistake, I hold up 1 finger.
-If there are 2 mistakes, 2 fingers, 3 mistakes, 3 fingers, 4 mistakes, 4 fingers.
+If there is one mistake, I hold up 1 finger, 2 mistakes, 2 fingers, 3 mistakes, 3 fingers, 4 mistakes, 4 fingers.
 If there are no mistakes, I give them a thumbs up and they tally a point.

 If they have a mistake they continue to correct the sentence until I give them a thumbs up.